molevolworkshop/molevolworkshop.github.io/prep/tanote.md

 ## Introduction to Computing Laboratory
 ### Post-it system
-Before this session, TAs placed one of each green (or blue/yellow) and pink post-it at each participant's seat.
-These are one of the ways for the participants to easily communicate with the TAs on how they are doing with the tutorial.
+Before the Intro Computing lab, TAs place one of each green (or blue/yellow) and pink post-it at each participant's desk.
+This is one good way to promote communication between the TAs and the participants on how they are doing during the tutorial.
 Green post-it means the participant is complete with the given task and pink means that they need a help.
-They can stick the post-it on their labtop or at the edge of the table, whichever visible by TAs.
+They can stick the post-it on top of their labtop or at the edge of the table, whichever easily visible by the TAs.
+Note the post-its are not provided by MBL.

-## Some (unexpected) confusions
+### Some (unexpected) confusions during the lab
-1. Setting VM passwords confused some participants.
-Although it is straighforward once understand how it works, it would nice to list steps more explicitly.
+1. Setting the VM passwords confused some participants.
+Although it is straighforward once understand how it works, it would nice to list steps more specifically.
 For example:

 ```
-On a participant's terminal, type:
+1. On a participant's terminal, type:
     $ ssh moleuser@123.123.123.123 (their personal ip)

-It will ask for a password, so type
+2. It will ask for a password, so type
-    Current password (given)
+    Current password (which is given)
     Login success

-Then, once in VM, type:
+3. Then, once in VM, type:
     $ passwd

-When it asks for the current password, re-type the password used above.
+4. When the prompt asks for the current password, re-type the password used above.

-Then, it will ask for the new password, participant will set their own password.
+5. It will then ask for a new password.
+Here, participant can set their own password.

-Re-type the new password
+6. Re-type the new password; done
-done
 ```

-2. If a student forgets the password they set, TAs can login to their VM using TA's local laptop (no password needed) and do this:
+2. If a student forgets the password they set, TAs can login to their VM using TA's local laptop (no password needed), they can use the below.
+Because we become superuser using above commands, it will not ask us for the old password, so we can just type in some temporary password (e.g. nobska@capecod) twice and have them change it again (to one they will remember this time!):

 ```
 sudo su
 passwd moleuser
 ```
-Because we become superuser using above commands, it will not ask us for the old password, so we can just type in some temporary password (e.g. nobska@capecod) twice and have them change it again (to one they will remember this time!).

-3. It was important to stress that a dot (.) and double dots (..) actually means something significant in unix.
-These appear in the Unix-tutorial.
+3. It is important to stress that a dot (.) and double dots (..) actually means something significant in Unix, which appear in the Unix-tutorial.

 4. It is a good idea to stress to be at the local machine when using `scp`.

-5. Setting `alias` for `moleuser@123.123.123.123` was a good idea.
+5. Setting `alias` for `moleuser@123.123.123.123` is a good idea.
 Most people got it easily by following the steps, but not everyone.

-6. It might be a good idea to mention that there are other third party softwares that incorporates the command-line interface as well as interactive file transfer, like terminal and cyberduck in the same framework.
-Some participant suggested MobaXTerm (https://mobaxterm.mobatek.net) but it is unclear if this is available for all mac, windows, and linux.
+6. It might be a good idea to mention that there are many third party software that combine the command-line interface as well as interactive file transfer.
+A participant suggested MobaXTerm (https://mobaxterm.mobatek.net), but it is unclear if this is available for all mac, windows, and linux.

-7. The tutorial looks easy but to almost full 90 minutes.
+7. This tutorial looked easy but took almost full 90 minutes, and lots of confusions.

 8. Mention to utilize `tab` to autocomplete commands.